atticus-lv/SSM_document/index.md

 1. Click on the left panel to view different functions.
 It is recommended to start from the quick start
 2. All gif pictures are high-definition moving pictures with 2K resolution, which  recommend to be viewed by right clicking on the new tab
-3. If you need to buy this plug-in, you can buy it on Gumroad, blendermarket, and it updated for free
+3. If you need to buy this plug-in, you can buy it on [Gumroad](https://gumroad.com/l/smartscenemanager), blendermarket, and it will update for free